-- 1. Notify the university within 30 days of a life event such as divorce, or when a child loses eligibility. - 2.
-Notify the university if termination is for military service. - 3.
-Submit application to elect COBRA within 60 days of: - · the date coverage ended; or - the date of the COBRA offer letter, whichever is later. - 4.
-Pay initial COBRA premiums to date within 45 days of electing COBRA. - 5.
-Pay monthly COBRA premiums on time. - 6.
-During period of COBRA coverage, notify the university of changes that will affect communications or eligibility, including: - · address changes; - · changes in marital status; - changes in disability status; - · entitlement under Medicare; or - · coverage under another group health plan.
+- 1. Notify the university within 30 days of an IRS-qualifying life event such as divorce, or when a child loses eligibility.

+- 2. Notify the university if termination is for military service.

+- 3. Submit an application to elect COBRA within 60 days of (a) the date coverage ended or (b) the date of the COBRA offer letter, whichever is later.

+- 4. Pay initial COBRA premiums within 45 days of electing COBRA.

+- 5. Pay monthly COBRA premiums on time.

+- 6. During the period of COBRA coverage, notify the university of changes that will affect communications or eligibility, including:

+- address changes;

+- changes in marital status;

+- changes in disability status;

+- · entitlement under Medicare; or

+- coverage under another group health plan.